Benito Juárez Municipality, Zacatecas

 Benito Juárez is a municipality located on the edge of the Canyon of Tlaltenango in the southern extreme of the Mexican state of Zacatecas.
 The municipal seat is the town of Florencia.

 Geography

-To the north, the municipality is bordered by the municipality of Tepechitlán, and Chimaltitan, Jalisco.
-To the south, the municipality is bordered by the municipalities of Teúl de González Ortega and Tequila, Jalisco.
-To the east it is bordered by Teúl de González Ortega, and Santa María de la Paz.
-To the west, it is bordered by the municipality of San Martín de Bolaños, Jalisco.
+The municipality borders the municipalities of Tepechitlán, and Chimaltitan, Jalisco, to the north, Teúl de González Ortega and Tequila, Jalisco, to the south, Teúl de González Ortega, and Santa María de la Paz, to the east and the San Martín de Bolaños, Jalisco, to the west.

 The municipality covers an area of 329 km2.
 Its rural communities include El Durazno, Tonilco, Mesa de Núñez, Llano Grande, Los Campos, San Lucas, Potrerillos, Los Sauces, Mesa de Rayos, Tecolotes, Cuevas Chicas, Mesa de Arellanos y Las Cruces.

 History

 The municipality was formed in 1962 when it was separated from Teúl de González Ortega.
 It was originally inhabited by the Caxcan people.
 During the 18th century, Spanish settlers started to settle the area.
 Florencia was a staunch Catholic town during the Cristero rebellion in the 1920s and '30s.